paulfitzpatrick85/CI-Portfolio-Project-3/README.md

 ## Deployment
-Due to the recent security issue with git hub, I add my project to heroku and added the port key 8000, but for the actual deployment i deployed the game through the terminal in gitpod using the following commands
+Due to the recent security issue with git hub, I added my project to heroku and added the config vars - port key 8000, but for the actual deployment I deployed the game through the terminal in gitpod using the following commands
 1. command: heroku login -i : to login to heroku and enter your details.
 2. command: heroku apps : to get your app name from heroku.
 3. command: heroku git:remote -a <app_name> : Set the heroku remote.
 (Replace <app_name> with your actual app name)